zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 https://github.com/nsarno/knock/commit/ed467d1e3e70dde5b4a367ac1b73dcf48ae4cebb

-stephane.cedroni said over 7 years ago on Rails API - Authentication with JWT :
+stephane.cedroni said almost 8 years ago on Rails API - Authentication with JWT :

 Thanks for the interesting video Dave.
 JWT tokens provided by the Knock gem have a default expiration of 1 day, and it would not be a very good user experience to ask login/password that often on expiration.
 Have you tried or can you think of a way to refresh tokens client-side to improve the UX?